alaugustin/language-studies/README.md

 ## Forming Questions ❓

 Questions are vital for engaging in meaningful conversations and learning more about the world around you in Kwéyòl.

 This section equips you with essential question words and patterns that help you seek information, clarify understanding, and connect with others.

-Starting with basic what/where/when questions, you'll progress to more nuanced ways of asking about people, reasons, and circumstances.
+Starting with basic what / where / when questions, you'll progress to more nuanced ways of asking about people, reasons, and circumstances.

-### Question Words
+### Question Words ❔

 Essential for forming questions and gathering information.
 These words help you engage in interactive conversations and seek clarification.